Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ```

 In this example, we've defined a FS.Collection named "images", which will
-be a new collection in your MongoDB database with the name "images.files".
+be a new collection in your MongoDB database with the name "_cfs.images.filerecord".
 We've
 also told it to store the files in `~/uploads` on the local filesystem.

 Your FS.Collection variable does not necessarily have to be global on the